-The Privacy Act of 197419 applies to federal agencies and some federal contractors.
+The Privacy Act of 1974 applies to federal agencies and some federal contractors.
 It does not apply to recipients of federal funds, federal grantees, or tax-exempt organizations.
-Thus, if a non-federal entity operates PMI, that entity is not subject to the Privacy Act of 1974, and the Act offers no protections to data subjects of the PMI.20 In that case, the Act offers no protections to data subjects of PMI.
-We underscore that the Privacy Act of 1974 will not apply if NIH uses a more on NIH and HIPAA see World Privacy Forum, Patient's Guide to HIPAA, FAQ 3: What Laws are Relevant to Health Privacy? https://www.worldprivacyforum.org/2013/09/hipaaguide3/.
+Thus, if a nonfederal entity operates PMI, that entity is not subject to the Privacy Act of 1974, and the Act offers no protections to data subjects of the PMI.
+In that case, the Act offers no protections to data subjects of PMI.
+We underscore that the Privacy Act of 1974 will not apply if NIH uses a grant instrument to fund PMI operations by a third party.
+Use of a contract rather than a grant does not assure application of the Privacy Act of 1974, and we think that a contract would not bring PMI activities under the Act.
+We also note that in the currently funded PMI pilot programs the existing agreements appear not to be government contracts that could be subject to the Privacy Act.